redhat-scholars/istio-tutorial/readme.md

 cd ..
 ```

-## Deploy recommendations
+## Deploy recommendation
 Note: The tag "v1" at the end of the image name is important.
-We will be creating a v2 version of recommendations later in this tutorial.
-Having both a v1 and v2 version of the recommendations code will allow us to exercise some interesting aspects of Istio's capabilities.
+We will be creating a v2 version of recommendation later in this tutorial.
+Having both a v1 and v2 version of the recommendation code will allow us to exercise some interesting aspects of Istio's capabilities.

 ```
-cd recommendations
+cd recommendation

 mvn clean package

-docker build -t example/recommendations:v1 .
+docker build -t example/recommendation:v1 .

-docker images | grep recommendations
+docker images | grep recommendation

 oc apply -f <(istioctl kube-inject -f src/main/kubernetes/Deployment.yml) -n tutorial